In this guide, you will find more information on moving your customers and subscriptions to Recharge from a specific subscription platform.

 - Select Create Private Key.

 - Enter a Handle.
-Note: This is a name for the API key that will only be visible to yourself.
+Note: This is a name for the API key that will only be visible to you.
 The handle can be used to help you identify what program, system, or app the key is using.

 - Select Generate.